pauljackways/TokenGame/README.md

 How to play:

-Once make program is run on one of the funkits, a symbol will show with an arrow pointing down to a button.
-This indicates that the game is ready to play on that device.
 Place the two devices next to each other such that IR receiver matches up with IR transmitter.
+Ensure that the push button symbol (an arrow pointing down to a button) is showing on each device.

 Arrows called 'totems' appear on the device.
 Your goal is to use the navswitch to select the correct totem.
 The '+' totem indicates that the navswitch should be pushed down.
 After each correct totem selection, the blue light will increase in brightness.
 This shows how close you are to attacking.